Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 We also talked to Karma, not that he’d understand the words, but certainly the emotions would resonate.
 Things as simple as, “We miss Magic, too.
 We’re sad too, and it’s not your fault.”

 UPDATE: We lost Seren-Kitty on November 30, 2017.
-She didn’t quite make it to her 22nd birthday, and now Karma is an only pet, after living with two others his whole life.
-He’s doing his best to fill the echo that his furry friends’ absence has left.
+She didn’t quite make it to her 22nd birthday, and for a time Karma was an only pet, after living with two others his whole life.

 Dogs and cats grieve differently, just as people do, and there’s no right or wrong.
 There is no timeline limit on grief, for any of us.
 And we all choose what’s right for our circumstances, with the knowledge we have at the time.